balathecoder/newproject/aws/course.md

 - via Network ACLs for the public subnet and allow port 8000 for ec2 instance within publich subnet.

 ## Day 6

+### Route53
+Route53 provides DNS as a service as similar like EC2 for Compute service, EKS for Kubernetes as a service.